whatsBehind/online-chat/README.md

 https://github.com/whatsBehind/online-chat/assets/148703191/24f2159a-8c5e-4a8c-9e7f-5b7cc28f36a0

 ## High Level Architecture
 This is an online chat system built with BIO (Blocking IO) Using Java.
-Each client has two socket connections with the server, one connection supports push mode and another one supports pull mode.
+Each client has two socket connections with the server, one connection supports message push mode and another one supports message pull mode.

 The system now supports below features:
 - Login